koii-network/docs/develop/command-line-tool/create-task-cli/install.md

 npx @_koii/create-task-cli@latest
 ```

-- It prompts for your wallet path:
+- After you choose some of the options, it prompts for your wallet path:

 ```bash
 ✔ Enter the path to your wallet … /Users/<YOUR_HOME>/.config/koii/id.json